NEZNAMY/TAB/.github/description/description_markdown.md

 RGB Support
 * 5 supported RGB patterns
 * 3 supported gradient patterns
-* Automatically display the closest color to legacy clients, can also be configured manually
 * Supported in all features **where possible**

 Conditional placeholders
 * Conditions based on placeholder output (comparing numeric value, exact output)
 * Conditions based on permission node
-* Combine conditions with AND or OR
+* Combine conditions with `AND` or `OR`
 * Configurable output of both cases when condition is and isn't met
 * Placeholder support in conditions

 High performance
 * Full control of CPU usage by optimizing configuration and disabling unwanted features
 * Fully asynchronous - no impact on TPS
 * Check plugin's CPU usage using /tab cpu

 RedisBungee support
 MySQL support
-Fully client-sided, server-side stays unaffected Disable vanilla feature making players in spectator gamemode appear on the bottom of tablist Possible errors moved into a separate file to not spam your console Yaml error assistant for more user-friendly messages and fix suggestions
+Fully client-sided, server-side stays unaffected
+Disable vanilla feature making players in spectator gamemode appear on the bottom of tablist
+Possible errors moved into a separate file to not spam your console
+Yaml error assistant for more user-friendly messages and fix suggestions
 Many misconfiguration checks to help solve issues much faster